SailorSnoW/TFT-LP-Tracker/README.md

 - ⚡ **Powered by Riot API**: Utilizes the official Riot API to fetch game data.
 - 🚀 **Blazing Fast**: Built with Elixir, leveraging lightweight processes for high concurrency and performance.

+## 🚧 TODO

+- ➕ Add the ability to untrack a player.
+- 📈 Show player ranks, with LP gains and losses at the end of each game.
+- 🔄 Rework logging (debug, info, notice...) for better clarity and structure.
+- ⚙️ Optimize API requests to Riot to avoid rate limiting, crucial for scaling (currently not an issue for small communities).
+- 👫 Display game partner in Double Up mode.
+- And...
+REFACTOR CODEBASE A LOT (maybe)

+I welcome all feature requests through GitHub issues!

 ## 🚀 Getting Started

 ### Prerequisites